veryl-lang/veryl/book/src/03_code_examples.md

 }
 ```

-Some examples in the book have play button "▶" which will be appeared when mouse cursor is hovered at the code.
-If you click the button, the transpiled SystemVerilog code will appear.

 A source code of Veryl has some `module`, `interface` and `package` like SystemVerilog.
 In this chapter, we'll show the some example source codes of them.